MicrosoftDocs/architecture-center/docs/example-scenario/iot/devices-platform-application.md

 ## IoT devices, platform, and applications

-*IoT devices* are the physical or virtual things that connect to IoT applications, send events, and receive commands.
+*IoT devices* are the physical or virtual things that send events to and receive commands from IoT applications.
 The terms *thing* and *device* both mean a connected physical device in an IoT solution.

 An IoT device has one or more of the following characteristics:
 - Possesses a unique *identity* that distinguishes it within the solution.